What is a project?

 Step 2 - Project creation

-When the intake is finished and there is a match between both parties, one of our data stewards will:
+When the intake form has been completed and sent to firstname.lastname@example.org, one of our data stewards will:

 - create a project environment;